-Our innovative Four-Eye-Principle mechanism provides maximum protection for your organization's information.
+Our innovative Four-Eye-Principle authentication mechanism provides maximum protection for your organization's information.

 Many core archive features can be configured that they generally cannot be performed by a single person alone.
 This ensures that administrators or other users with a high level of privileges cannot purposely or accidentally perform security-critical tasks on the archive without the consent of a second person.
 Specialized privacy and compliance regulations, such as viewing or restoring e-mail messages, can also be set up to suit your organization's needs using Four-Eye-Principle authentication.